Doctor of Philosophy (Queensland University of Technology), Bachelor's Honours (Queensland University of Technology)

 Hope is the Chair of the Faculty of Business and Law's Equity Committee.

-She is a member of the Law and Society Association's Collaborative Research Network "Law and Food Systems" and a Chief Investigator to the Centre for Agriculture and the Bioeconomy's Agrifood Systems Research Program.
+She is a member of the Law and Society Association's Collaborative Research Network "Law and Food Systems", and a member of the Centre for Justice and the Centre for Agriculture and the Bioeconomy.